jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_alarm_monitoredserver_plannedoutage.md

 {% include note.html content="No new alarms are raised during a planned outage.
-Pre-existing alarms requiring acknowledgement remain visible during the outage period and can be acknowledged." %}
+Preexisting alarms requiring acknowledgment remain visible during the outage period and can be acknowledged." %}

 ## How to check the planned outage schedule